ashleychontos/ticguide/README.md

 $ cd ticguide
 $ python setup.py install
 ```

-The code has been tested in Python 3.6 and should be compatible with any operating system.

 ## Usage
 Pick your favorite star and have a whirl.
 I'm a big fan of Alpha Mensae or TIC 141810080.